Cross of St. George (Russia): 1992 reinstatement

-Russo-Ukrainan War
+Russo-Ukrainian War

-On New Year 2022, Russian president Vladimir Putin awarded the Cross of St. George to military personnel serving in the war in Ukraine.
+On New Year 2023, Russian president Vladimir Putin awarded the Cross of St. George to military personnel participating in the invasion of Ukraine.

 Award description

 The modern Cross of Saint George is virtually identical to the imperial variant.
 It is a 34mm wide cross pattée worn on the left side of the chest with other medals, the obverse has a central medallion bearing the right facing image of Saint George on horseback slaying the dragon.
 The reverse of the central medallion bears the Cyrillic monogram of the Order of Saint George "SG" (Russian: «СГ»).
 The reverse of the two lateral arms of the cross bear the serial number of the award, the left arm having an embossed letter "N" at its left extremity.
 The class of the cross is embossed on the reverse of the lower arm, "1-я степ" for the first class, "2-я степ" for the second class, "3-я степ" for the third class and "4-я степ" for the fourth class.

 The crosses first and second class are made of gilt silver, the crosses third and fourth class are made of silver.
 All four crosses hang from the standard Russian pentagonal mount covered with an overlapping 24mm wide silk moiré ribbon of Saint George.
 A bow made of the same ribbon is affixed to the crosses first and third class to distinguish them from the second and fourth class awards.

 When the cross is not worn, a ribbon bar is worn on the uniform.
 The ribbon bar is 8mm high by 24mm wide, it bears a 7mm high golden metallic Roman numeral denoting the class of the award.